AvaloniaUI/Avalonia.Markup.Declarative/readme.md

 ## Installation

-for now this project available as a source code.
-So you need to clone or download repository and Add *Avalonia.Markup.Declarative* project to your solution.

-There will be Nuget package available later.
+Add the `Avalonia.Markup.Declarative` NuGet package to your project

 ## Usage